geekysrm/GOT-bot/README.md

 $ curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"
 ```

-* In this project, we are using https://openweathermap.org/ to get the current weather of a particular place.
-You need to obtain a API Key from there.
-Signup for an account and get your unique API Key from your [account page](https://home.openweathermap.org/api_keys).
+* In this project, we are using [An API of ice and fire](https://www.anapioficeandfire.com/) to get info on various characters and houses of GOT.
+We also will be using [GOT quotes API](https://www.programmableweb.com/api/game-thrones-quotes) to get random GOT quotes.
+_Both of these are open APIs, so we don't need to obtain any API key to use them._

 ### Getting the Hasura project

 ```
-$ hasura quickstart geekysrm/fb-messenger-weather-bot
+$ hasura quickstart geekysrm/fb-got-bot
-$ cd fb-messenger-weather-bot
+$ cd fb-got-bot
 # Add FACEBOOK_VERIFY_TOKEN to secrets.
 This is any pass phrase that you decide on, keep a note on what you are choosing as your verify token, we will be using it later while setting things up for your bot on the facebook developer page.
 $ hasura secrets update bot.fb_verify_token.key <YOUR-VERIFY-TOKEN>
 # Add FACEBOOK_PAGE_ACCESS_TOKEN to secrets
 $ hasura secrets update bot.fb_page_token.key <YOUR-FB-PAGE-ACCESS-TOKEN>
-# Add Open Weather api token to secrets
-$ hasura secrets update bot.open_weather_token.key <YOUR-OPEN-WEATHER-API-TOKEN>
 # Deploy
 $ git add . && git commit -m "Deployment commit"
 $ git push hasura master